parttimenerd/cap-in-the-pocket-extension/README.md

 Development
 -----------
 This has been generated with the help of Claude Sonnet and GitHub Copilot.
+It's more like a proof-of-concept and not intended to be maintained in the long run.

 Contributing
 ------------